brendan-duncan/wgsl_reflect/README.md

-  get members(): Array<MemberInfo> | null; // The list of members if it's a struct, otherwise null get format(): TypeInfo | null; // The format if it's a template or array, otherwise null get count(): number; // The array size if it's an array, otherwise 0 }
+  get members(): Array<MemberInfo> | null; // The list of members if it's a struct, otherwise null get format(): TypeInfo | null; // The format if it's a template or array, otherwise null get count(): number; // The array size if it's an array, otherwise 0 get stride(): number; // The array stride if it's an array, otherwise 0 }

 class TypeInfo {